-As it turns out, the rain in Spain does stay mainly in the plains.
+They say that the rain in Spain stays mainly in the plains.

 Unfortunately though, Madrid is smack-dab in the middle of those plains.
 The normally sunny Spanish capital gets on average five rainy days per month.
 Generally, it’s little more than chirimiri (a light drizzle), but still, it’s not always the best weather for seeing the sights.
 Luckily for you, you’ve got us—your local experts—to guide you to the best rainy day activities in Madrid!